devaanshG/RoboCup2022/README.md

 My winning self driving car for RoboCup NZ Online 2022.

 ##Description
-For this competition, I, along with two of my team mates [one of my friends' GitHub](https://github.com/cupOfTeaInc?tab=overview&from=2022-07-01&to=2022-07-15), made a self driving car
+For this competition, I, along with two of my team mates [(one of my friends' GitHub)](https://github.com/cupOfTeaInc?tab=overview&from=2022-07-01&to=2022-07-15), made a self driving car